undiffagents/uagent/gap_res/OwlReadyKOIOS/README.md

+AARON:

+    In one WSL window, run 'bash start_server.sh' in uagent-new In another window, run 'python3 run.py' in uagent-new to run Think (I think this loads some information into the ontology, but I'm uncertain)
+   Then go to gap_res/OwlReadyKOIOS and run 'python3 owlReadyInitializer.py'.
+This should initialize a bunch of data into uagent-initialized on the Jena Fuseki server.

+IGNORE BELOW

 Nothing much here yet, just trying to compile all of the gap_res work into one spot.

 Context gaps are automatically identified if the control for that is enabled.